Today’s burning question…what is power yoga?!?

 3) It boosts mental awareness

-Successfully keeping up with a power yoga flow (and not falling flat on your face mid-class, which is a thing I have done on many occasions) requires you to stay focused on each pose as it comes up.
+Successfully keeping up with your yoga workouts (and not falling flat on your face mid-class, which is a thing I have done on many occasions) requires you to stay focused on each pose as it comes up.

 If you’re thinking about that road trip you still have to pack for or the babysitter you still need to call for the weekend, you’re probably going to get distracted and lose some of that balance and steadiness!
 Just because power yoga is a little more fun and upbeat than its slower counterparts doesn’t mean that it needs any less of your focus.

-Practicing that level of focus while in yoga class can help you learn to be more present and aware of tasks and experiences in other aspects of your life.
+Practicing that level of focus while in yoga class can help you learn to be more present.
+And, you’ll be more aware of tasks and experiences in other aspects of your life.

 4) It helps develop balance — in all kinds of ways

-Holding your body in yoga poses for any period of time forces you to develop a better sense of physical balance, but per Yoga Teacher Training, the balance you learn in power yoga can also expand to your mind.
+Holding your body in yoga poses for any period of time forces you to develop a better sense of physical balance, but per Yoga Teacher Training, the balance you learn in a yoga workout can also expand to your mind.

 This balance makes it easier to stay in control in the middle of stressful situations.
 We all could use a little more of that, amirite?